Eric DeCosta

-Eric DeCosta (born April 10, 1971) is an American football executive who is the executive vice president and general manager for the Baltimore Ravens of the National Football League (NFL), a position he officially assumed on January 11, 2019.
+Eric DeCosta (born April 10, 1971) is an American professional football executive who is the executive vice president and general manager of the Baltimore Ravens of the National Football League (NFL).

 DeCosta has been with the Ravens organization since 1996 and previously served as assistant general manager under Ozzie Newsome from 2012 to 2018.

 Early life and education

 DeCosta attended high school at Taunton High School (Taunton, Massachusetts) and played college football at Colby College, where he served as team captain in 1992 under head coach, Tom Austin.
 A Dean's List student who graduated with honors, DeCosta earned bachelor of art's degrees in English and Classical Civilizations in 1993.
 In 1996, DeCosta received a master's degree in English from Trinity College, Hartford.

+DeCosta has been a member of the Board of Trustees at Colby College since 2021.

 Executive career

 Baltimore Ravens

 Prior to his stint in the NFL, DeCosta worked at Trinity College (1993–1996) as a Graduate Fellow, coaching football in the Athletic Department.